Center Hill, Florida: Second Seminole War

 Whites called the town "Abraham's Old Town", after Abraham, a former slave who had been given his freedom by the British and who served as a recruiter and an interpreter for the Seminoles.
 After hearing that Francis L. Dade and his men were to cross through the territory, Abraham anticipated an attack on Peliklakaha and convinced Micanopy to move Seminole soldiers to the Fort King Road.
-Abraham left the village after Dade's Massacre on December 28, 1835.
+Abraham left the village after the Dade battle on December 28, 1835.
 A short time later in 1836, General Winfield Scott moved General Abraham Eustis' troops to the Peliklakaha area to destroy the Seminoles.
-General Eustis and his troops burned Peliklakaha; no Seminoles were killed as Peliklakaha's population fled to the Wahoo Swamp before Eustis’ forces arrived.
+General Eustis and his troops burned Peliklakaha; no Seminoles were killed as Peliklakaha's population fled to the Wahoo Swamp before Eustis' forces arrived.
 General Eustis would later commission a painting depicting the burning of Peliklakaha, which later was hung in the Library of Congress.

 On April 19, 1842, Colonel William J. Worth attacked Halleck Tustenuggee at Peliklakaha.
 During the battle, Halleck Tustenuggee and his warriors constructed a log barricade.
 United States Army soldiers attacked the front of the barricade while dragoons attacked from the back.
 Halleck Tustenuggee and his warriors retreated, and the United States Army burned the camp.
 The battle left one soldier dead and four wounded on the United States side and one soldier killed and one captured on the Seminole side.
 A few days later, Halleck Tustenuggee, two of his wives, and two of his children voluntarily surrendered to Worth at Warm Springs.
 On August 14, 1842, Worth declared the Second Seminole War over.